 These classic British scones are lightly flaky, soft and buttery and the perfect vehicle to top with jam and cream.
 Traditionally it would be clotted cream, but whipped cream makes a decent alternative.

 For me, enjoying a buttery scone takes me back to enjoying them with my parents, usually when friends were visiting.
-But whenever you enjoy them, they are a wonderful treat.
+They're also a classic part of an afternoon tea, along with English tea sandwiches (and tea, of course).
+Whenever you enjoy them, they are a wonderful treat.

 Like scones?
 Try these!